alexcoy06/Full-Stack/README.md

 7/11
 Capstones related to my practice will be titled `FS-Capstone` followed by a number indicating their order of completion as Full Stack projects.
 A smaller number signifies an older project and vice versa.

+7/26
+Discovered that the CSS4 update introduces support for nesting rules within other rules, allowing for more organized and hierarchical styling, eliminating the need to use preprocessors like SASS, personally.

 ## Feedback